timgrossmann/StorageSystem/README.md

 ## Personal Stock Control System

 >Don't you know the struggle with going to the grocery store and only then realizing you forgot to check what you still got at home and what you should buy.
 I had this problem quite often and ended up buying the stuff i already had, which led to me having 10 bottles of ketchup in my basement.
-The worst of it is, that i nearly always forgot to buy the stuff i needed.
+The worst of it is, that I nearly always forgot to buy the stuff i needed.
 This ended up with me having to go for a second ride.
 <br />For a guy living in a <b>rural area</b> this is more than annoying.

 ![img of finished system with link to youtube video](./img/tempImgOfSystem.jpg)